skedwards88/ShortStories/content/t3_estta6.md

 date_utc: 1579800049.0
 edited: true
 permalink: https://www.reddit.com/r/WritingPrompts/comments/estta6/wp_as_a_demon_youre_quite_familiar_with_wouldbe/
+categories:
   Fantasy: true
   SciFi: false
   Humor: true
   Magical Realism: false
   Horror: false
   Poetry: false
   Micro: false
 ---
 It had been centuries since I was summoned.
 Last time, the blood of 100 virgins had been sacrificed to call me from the shadow realms.
 It was barely enough payment for the ask; I killed one king and installed another.